-Sara has designed over 160 productions, for a wide variety of theatres, venues, sites and genres.
-She was associate Artist at The Mercury, Colchester from 2008 -2012, and has designed over 25 shows there - including the first national tour of Betty Blue Eyes, (in co-production with West Yorkshire Playhouse, Liverpool Theatres and Salisbury Playhouse); Saturday Night & Sunday Morning; Private Lives; Quadrophenia; Top Girls; The Lonesome West; the premier of Fraser Grace's King David, Man of Blood ; Depot - a huge multi-discipline, promenade site specific collaborative project; and an acclaimed production of Journey's End.
+Sara has designed in the region of 190 productions, for a wide variety of theatres, venues, sites and genres.
+She was Associate Artist at The Mercury, Colchester from 2008 -2012, and has designed over 25 shows there - including the first national tour of Betty Blue Eyes, (in co-production with West Yorkshire Playhouse, Liverpool Theatres and Salisbury Playhouse); Saturday Night & Sunday Morning; Private Lives; Quadrophenia; Top Girls; The Lonesome West; the premier of Fraser Grace's King David, Man of Blood ; Depot - a huge multi-discipline, promenade site specific collaborative project; and an acclaimed production of Journey's End.

 Current projects include Macbeth and A Midsummer Night's Dream at the new Roses Shakespeare Theatre, York ( Lunchbox Int); Babe - The Sheep Pig ( Mercury); and a site specific Mother Courage for Red Ladder in Leeds.
-Current tours include a UK tour of Brighton Rock for Pilot Theatre and York Theatre Royal, in a new stage version by Bryony Lavery; a UK tour of a new version of Turn of the Screw for the Mercury; national and Asian tour of a brand new production of Spamalot ( Mercury and Selladoor) Oranges and Elephants - a music hall inspired story of all female gangs in Victorian London, at Hoxton Hall; and Finding Nana by Jane Upton for New Perspectives - touring in 2018.
+Current tours include a UK tour of Brighton Rock for Pilot Theatre and York Theatre Royal, in a new stage version by Bryony Lavery; a UK tour of a new version of Turn of the Screw for the Mercury; national and Asian tour of a brand new production of Spamalot ( Mercury and Selladoor) Oranges and Elephants - a music hall inspired story of all female gangs in Victorian London, at Hoxton Hall; and Finding Nana by Jane Upton for New Perspectives.